vinayhegde1990/career-notes/docs/source/Recruiters.rst

    Hi <name-of-recruiter>

-   Good <time-of-the-day>!
+   Good Morning!
 I hope that you are doing well.

-   I see you are responsible for all <needs> over at <company>.
+   I see you are responsible for all <functions> over at <company>.
 I found your contact information from LinkedIn so I thought to reach out to you directly.

    Currently I'm seeking new opportunities as a <exact-role> across <location> so I'd love an opportunity to connect with you for roles that may be a good fit.